Relativistic hydrodynamics from projection operator method: Introduction

 To see this ambiguity, let us classify the hydrodynamic equations into two groups: the Eckart and Landau frames~\cite{landau,eckart}.
 In the Eckart frame, the local-rest frame is defined as that of the particle current, i.e., the fluid velocity is proportional to the particle current:

 In this frame, the particle diffusion is absent, $\nu^{\mu} = 0$.
 On the other hand, in the Landau frame, the fluid velocity is proportional to the energy current:

 In contrast to the Eckart frame, the energy diffusion is absent, $q^{\mu} = 0$.
 We note that nonrelativistic hydrodynamics do not have these ambiguity.
 In the nonrelativistic limit, the energy current is identical to the particle current because the mass energy dominates the energy of fluids.
 Actually, the Navier-Stokes equation does not have such ambiguity and the frames.
 It is considered that this difference between the frames is just by the references frames and apparent.
 However, several differences, which are not just apparent, actually exist.
-For example, the Eckart frame has the instability of the equilibrium state, but the Landau frame does not.
+For example, the Eckart frame has the instability of the global equilibrium state at the rest frame, but the Landau frame does not.

 To discuss the difference of the Landau and Eckart frames, we consider fluctuations from the global equilibrium state, namely, the linear nonequilibrium regime.
 The merit of this fluctuating state is that we can observe the state at the same rest frame for the energy and particle currents.
 We note that, at the equilibrium state, the particle and energy currents rest: $u^\mu_{\rm L} = u^\mu_{\rm E} = (1, \bm{0})$.
 Then, in the fluctuating state, we also have the same reference frame for the Landau and Eckart frames because the considered state is just perturbed from the equilibrium one; moreover, we need not to bother about what are { \it local equilibrium } and {\it local rest } for the relativistic system.
+Therefore, in this paper, we focus on the linear fluctuations from the thermal equilibrium state at the rest frame.

 To see relativistic hydrodynamics in the linear regime, let us consider the Landau and Eckart equations as examples.
 For the Landau equation, the dissipative terms read

 where $\lambda$, $\eta$ and $\zeta$ are the thermal conductivity, the share and bulk viscosities, respectively. $\Delta^{\mu\nu} \equiv g^{\mu \nu}-u^{\mu} u^{\nu}$ is a projection and $\partial^{\mu}_{\perp} \equiv \Delta^{\mu \nu}\partial_{\nu}$ is the space-like derivative.